Iontophoresis Insurance Help

 Treating clinicians may need the codes below when assisting patients with insurance coverage:

 Iontophoresis Procedure Codes:

-97033 - Iontophoresis, each 15 minutes, physicians typically bill for 2-4 units depending on how many areas are treated.
+97033 - Iontophoresis, each 15 minutes, clinicians typically bill for 2-4 units depending on how many areas are treated.

 99211- Pertains to an evaluation and management (E/M) service.
 Defined as an office or other outpatient visit “that may not require the presence of a physician.”
 Usually, the presenting problem(s) are minimal.
 Typically, five minutes are spent performing or supervising these services.

 99213 - Can be utilized for a mid-level outpatient or inpatient office visit.
 It is a level three code that should be used for an established patient.

-Use -25 modifier for significant, separately identifiable evaluation and management service by the same physician on the same day of the procedure or other service.
+Use -25 modifier for significant, separately identifiable evaluation and management service by the same clinician on the same day of the procedure or other service.